BigweldIndustries/BigBot/README.md

 >status nitrogen - Checks if nitrogen is generating

-(Note: For a better more in deptch nitro generator, see my other project: https://github.com/BigweldIndustries/Nitrogen)
+(Note: For a better more in depth nitro generator, see my other project: https://github.com/BigweldIndustries/Nitrogen)

 # Why is this actually so terrible
 This is an alpha version, of course it is terrible.
 Heres a tip: